mun-lang/book/src/ch02-03-control-flow.md

 A `break` statement inside the `while` loop immediately exits the loop.

 Unlike a `loop` expression, a `break` in a while loop cannot return a value because a while loop can exit both through the use of a `break` statement and because the condition no longer holds.
-Although we could explicitly return a value from the `while` loop through the use of a `break` statement it is unclear which value should be returned if the loop exists because the condition no longer holds.
+Although we could explicitly return a value from the `while` loop through the use of a `break` statement it is unclear which value should be returned if the loop exits because the condition no longer holds.